Full Mouth Dental Implants Essex

-At Winning Smiles, we regularly provide whole mouth dental implants to replace all the teeth, as well as for single missing teeth, or a few missing teeth.
+At Winning Smiles, the main treatment we provide is full-mouth dental implants to replace all teeth.
 We also do full sets of veneers if needs are more cosmetic.
 The options are covered below, including costs, to help you choose.

 Full Sets of Dental Implants

-The whole jaw Dental Implants are all connected to a titanium frame which is immune to decay and ultra strong.
+Whole-mouth dental implants are all connected to titanium fixtures in the jaw bone which are immune to decay and ultra-strong.

-If conditions are favourable (not all cases) the stability of these implants means that patients leave the clinic with their final full set of replacement teeth just hours after they arrive, no temporary solutions are needed.
+If conditions are favourable (not all cases) the stability of these implants means that patients can leave the clinic with their final full set of replacement new teeth just hours after they arrive, no temporary solutions are needed.

 Our Dental Implantologist

 Our three treatment options to replace all the teeth in the upper or lower jaw (or a complete set)

 Option 1: Removable full-mouth implant dentures